Bible Society of Kenya has partnered with Love of Christ Foundation to feed street children in Grogon Market, Ngara area in Nairobi.

 Most of these children are not on the streets by choice but because of circumstances including the death of parents, violence at home, poverty, or even HIV/AIDS.
 Street children are mostly ignored because they usually look unkempt, sniffing glue, dirty hence making it easy for them to be mistreated.

 COVID 19 has made the situation even worse.
-“We have been sleeping hungry because the rubbish bins have become empty,” says Janet, a young mother.
+“We have been sleeping hungry because the rubbish bins have become empty,” says Janet, a young teenage mother.
 This followed the directive by the Government to close eateries and hotels to curb the spread of the deadly virus.
 “When we are sick, nobody bothers about us.
-We ache in pain praying we do not lose life.”
+We ache in pain praying we do not lose a life.”
 Adds another.

-This environment is even more challenging for young girls and women on the street as they are exposed to a myriad of issues including early pregnancy, rape, drugs, and lack of necessities like sanitary towels.
+This environment is even more challenging for young girls and women on the streets as they are exposed to a myriad of issues including early pregnancy, rape, drugs, and lack of necessities like sanitary towels.